 Bachelor of Sustainability (BSUS)

-Chatham University's Falk School of Sustainability has responded to challenging ecological and economic times with an innovative program: the Bachelor of Sustainability (BSUS).
+Chatham University's Falk School of Sustainability & Environment has responded to challenging ecological and economic times with an innovative program: the Bachelor of Sustainability (BSUS).
 As a graduate of our program, you can do more than tell employers what you're capable of doing; you'll be able to show them what you've done.

 The Bachelor of Sustainability program emphasizes leadership, teamwork, entrepreneurialism, and experience – the very skills that will serve you wherever your future after Chatham may take you.
 Plus, you will:

 - Take classes at one of the biggest interactive sustainable laboratories in the country–our new Eden Hall Campus, the world's first academic community built from the ground up to be fully sustainable.
 Upper class student can choose to live there too for total immersion into sustainable living and learning.

 - Have the opportunity to specialize in one of four undergraduate concentrations:

 - Sustainable Design and the Built Environment